shakefu/pytool/docs/index.rst

 Pytool is available on PyPI: `<http://pypi.python.org/pypi/pytool/>`_

-Pytool is compatible with Python 2 (tested against 2.7) or Python 3.3 and higher. *Compatibility added Auguest 4, 2015.*
+Pytool is compatible with Python 2 (tested against 2.7) or Python 3.3 and higher. *Compatibility added August 4, 2015.*

 Pytool's source is hosted on Github: `<http://github.com/shakefu/pytool>`_